Teen dies in single-vehicle crash on Highway 65

 Shortly after 6 a.m.
 Friday, 19-year-old Parker Joseph Boyd of Conway died when the 2003 Chevrolet he was driving near Southside on Highway 65 in Van Buren County “crossed the center left turn lane and oncoming traffic exiting the roadway to the left,” according to the report.

-“The front [of Boyd’s vehicle] collided with a culvert causing the vehicle to overturn.
+“The front [of Boy’s vehicle] collided with a culvert causing the vehicle to overturn.
 [The vehicle] came to a final rest in the southbound roadway ditch facing west.”

 Authorities described the weather as clear and the road as dry at the time of the crash.